fehmi/simply.js/docs/ssr.md

 ## Deploy for your VPS

-You can run `docsify start` directly on your Node server, or write your own server app with `docsify-server-renderer`.
+You can run `docsify start` directly on your Node.js server, or create your own server application using `docsify-server-renderer`.

 ```js
 var Renderer = require('docsify-server-renderer')